rust-lang/rfcs/text/0000-eager-macro-expansion.md

 }

 impl ExpansionBuilder {
-    /// Creates a new macro expansion request to iteratively expand all macro
+    /// Creates a new macro expansion request to expand macro invocations that
-    /// invocations that occur in `tokens`.
+    /// occur in `tokens`.
     ///
     /// Expansion results will be interpolated within the input stream before
     /// being returned.
+    ///
+    /// By default, macro invocations in `tokens` will have their expansion
+    /// results recursively expanded, until there are no invocations left to
+    /// expand.
+To change this, use the `set_max_depth` method on the returned
+    /// instance of `ExpansionBuilder`.
     ///
     /// `tokens` should parse as valid Rust -- for instance, as an item or
     /// expression.